orcodeep/CSAPP/labs/Attack/Readme.md

 - Because when first ret is hit from getbuf, `addr of buf[0]` is popped which was at ret addr slot i.e When ret executes, it consumes 8 bytes at `rsp` and then increments RSP by 8. <br><br>So, now `rsp` points at an address which contains stuff thats not our function's (caller's saved registers, caller's local registers etc etc).

-**If we overwrite an address higher than ret addr slot of getbuf() without aligning the stack we would `segfault`.<br><br>We would enter the function touch2 but as soon as touch2 sees that rsp doesnt end in a 8 it would segfault.**

 <pre>
 Higher addresses
 +---------------------------+